 Watch Dr Sarah Jarvis talk about why NekNomination is a worrying trend:

-Your body can only process one unit of alcohol an hour.
+Your body can only process around one unit of alcohol an hour.
 Drink a lot in a short space of time and the amount of alcohol in the blood (your Blood Alcohol Concentration or “BAC”) can stop the body from working properly.
 Overdosing on alcohol can stop your heart or breathing, or you could choke on your vomit.
 In extreme cases, you could die.

 Learn what to do if you or someone you’re with has alcohol poisoning.